Revenue Reverend

 Notes:

-1. The date of issue for this set is my conjecture.
-Morley states that the 75c, 1r25c, 1r85c, 3r75c, 5r and 7r50c were issued in 1879, ie the same year as my R41/50, though it seems unlikely that the 5r would be issued in a two different colour combinations in the same year.
+1. Morley states that the 75c, 1r25c, 1r85c, 3r75c, 5r and 7r50c were issued in 1879, ie the same year as my R41/50, though it seems unlikely that the 5r would be issued in two different colour combinations in the same year.
+Morley lists reprints of the 75c, 1r25c and 5r in 1894 with wider spaced watermark (see my note 3 below B61/70).

 1885-94.
 Previous issues surcharged in various types, the style and size of each surcharge being given in brackets after the colour in the listing below.
 Perf 14.